 The same report shows the largest producer of “clean” energy is Norway, where 98.5% of the energy produced comes from renewable sources.
 Brazil, with 89.2% of renewable energy, surpassed New Zealand (which fell one position compared to 2021 and currently ranks third with 86.6%) and takes second place.
 Portugal ranks 7th, having maintained its position compared to 2021, with 61% of the energy generated from renewable sources.

 The high GHG emissions associated with non-renewable energy sources are one of the main culprits of climate change, leading to rising sea levels and atmosphere temperatures, and loss of biodiversity.
 In other words, the use of non-renewable energy sources directly impacts the future of our planet.

 This transition therefore involves decarbonising electricity production through the use of renewable energy sources, as opposed to non-renewable energy sources.

 In response, ambitious environmental policies have been launched in the European Union, USA, China, India, Japan, and Australia.
 Decreasing technology costs in recent years has led to increased demand for renewable energy production.
 Through the European Green Deal, the European Union has committed itself to achieving carbon neutrality by 2050.

 What are the most used renewable energy sources?

 Wind and sun (sources of wind and solar power, respectively) are the fastest growing renewable energy sources.
 Data from the International Energy Agency’s Annual Report points to a 17% increase in wind energy, and to an 18% growth in solar energy in 2021 compared to the previous year.

 The road is long and winding, but the facts show that global efforts are being made to improve the environment and the planet, with visible results.
-For the first time in Europe, more electricity is being produced from renewable sources than from fossil fuels, with Portugal occupying the 3rd position.
+For the first time in Europe, more electricity is being produced from renewable sources than from fossil fuels.
 An important stepping stone towards a more sustainable future.